ajithkumar16/SeoulBikePrediction/README.md

     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.(has SeoulBikeData.csv)
+    │   └── raw            <- The original, immutable data dump.(has SeoulBikeData.csv, dataset for the project)
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │